 by Stacy Francis, CFP®, CDFA

 What a day!
-I met with a total of six different clients, updating their portfolios and helping them set financial goals for 2009.
+I met with a total of six different clients, updating their portfolios and helping them set financial goals for the new year.
 This is what I love the most about this time of the year: change is in the air, and people want to know what they can change in order for this year to bring them closer to their financial goals and dreams.
-While the unique circumstances – and actions needed – are different in each case, below is a list of general money management dos and don’ts for 2009:
+While the unique circumstances – and actions needed – are different in each case, below is a list of general money management dos and don’ts: